dan131fram3/PotHoneyProj/README.md

 The honeypot should now have the ports 2323, 8080, and 554 visible to the network, and the honeypot will record all the requests.

 To open up the HoneyPot to the world, you will need to configure your router settings to allow traffic through ports 554, 2323 and 8080 (This is a security risk, so ensure you do so safely).
+Opening ports on routers is out of scope for this project, as all routers are different (See your local router firewall settings).

 Now within just days, you will see many connection attempts if all is setup correctly.
 To check for requests before graphing, try:

+`tail /home/honeypot-user/HoneyPy-0.4.8/log/honeypy.log`

+This should show requests if any have been established.
+You can see the honeypot IP and port, and the attacking IP and port, unless 'services started' messages appear, in which case, no results have been logged.

 You can also test logging is working by using 'telnet' or 'nc' to the honeypot and port, e.g.